-Halfway through the current financial year of 2022-23, the consumer sentiment and demand scenario has shown remarkable ups as a result of the easing of semiconductor shortage, narrowing supply-demand gap, and the enthusiasm of COVID-free festive season after two years.
+Recently, the consumer sentiment and demand scenario has shown remarkable ups as a result of the easing of semiconductor shortage, narrowing supply-demand gap, and the enthusiasm of COVID-free festive and wedding season after two years.
 This time last year, the automotive industry especially, was struggling due to the persisting damage of second wave of COVID and supply chain challenges.
+However, last month of November 2022, carmakers have logged the best-ever November sales as demand for personal transport continued to remain strong even after the end of the high-selling festive season, driving towards record sales in 2022.